Image Credit: whitehoune/Shutterstock.com

-Genetic algorithms are used to train several neural networks by selecting a population of robots based on a fitness function, which encourages the ability of the robot to explore its environment.
-This method is employed owing to the difficulties faced in employing programming-specific strategies under diverse environments.
-This method finds its application in the updation and/or construction of internal maps: performing various tasks (such as floor cleaning done by the ROOMBA robot) with the help of limited sensor information.
+Genetic algorithms are used to train several neural networks that encourage the ability of robots to explore their environment.
+This method is interesting to explore due to the difficulties faced in employing programming-specific strategies under diverse environments.
+The method finds an application in the updating and/or construction of internal maps: performing various tasks (such as floor cleaning done by the ROOMBA robot) with the help of limited sensor information.

 Genetic algorithms are used to acquire a single competence known as phototaxis, the movement of an organism in response to light.
-This competence results in allowing the physical robots to perform a task and modify their strings via communication.
-In the simulate-and-transfer mechanism, a controller is developed on a simulator with the help of a genetic algorithm, and the resulting solution is then shifted to the robot to enable the robot to push a box towards the light source.
-These algorithms are also called physically embedded genetic algorithms as they are embedded on the real robots physically instead of being executed by software personnel.
+This competence results in allowing the physical robot to perform a task and modify their response via communication.
+In the simulate-and-transfer mechanism, a controller is developed on the simulator with the help of a genetic algorithm.
+The resulting solution is then shifted to the robot to enable it to push a box towards a light source.
+These same algorithms are also called physically embedded genetic algorithms as, essentially, they are embedded in the actual robot – physically instead of virtually, being executed by software personnel.

 Basic Principle - Working Examples of Learning Robots Using Genetic Algorithms - The ZORC Project

 The major goal of the ZORC project was to train a physical robot to walk.
-The robot is taught to control its servo-motors and process sensor inputs.
-These complicated processes are accomplished through the implementation of a software-system developed using the Genetic Programming paradigm.
+During the training period, the robot is taught to control its servo-motors and process sensor inputs.
+These complicated processes are accomplished through the implementation of a software system developed using the Genetic Programming paradigm.

-A virtual machine-code program can be included with the basic commands and other simple operators such as +,-,*,/ and conditional operators through the Genetic Programming system.
+Through the Genetic Programming system, a virtual machine-code program can be included with the most basic commands, but also other simple operators such as +,-,*,/ and conditional operators.

-When these programs are successfully executed in the physical robot, they are executed in the real robot, which means that the interpreter stops controlling the simulation of the robot but not the sensors and servos of the actual robot.
-Eventually, a robust walking algorithm is accomplished in the robot.
+When these programs are successfully executed in the physical robot, they are executed in the real robot, too.
+This means that the interpreter stops controlling the simulation of the robot but not the sensors and servos of the actual robot.
+Eventually, a robust walking algorithm is accomplished and stored in the robot.

-A large number of robots have to be experimented in order to analyse if this distributed learning algorithm can benefit larger colonies.
+A large number of robots have to take part in this experimental stage to conclude whether this new distributed learning algorithm can benefit larger robotic colonies.
 However, the optimal colony size must also be taken into account.
-Experimental results show that the robots acquire either the capability to choose between different behaviours or sensor-motor competences.
-These experiments need to be further extrapolated to allow the robots acquire both management and behavioural strategies.
-It is also necessary to analyse whether these experiments can be scaled up by the expansion of the robots’ state space.
+Today, experimental results show that the robots acquire either the capability to choose between different behaviors or sensor-motor competences.
+These experiments need to be further extrapolated to allow the robots the acquisition of both management and behavioral strategies.
+It is also necessary to analyze and predict whether these experiments can be scaled up by the expansion of the robots’ state space.